Decentralized Optimization over Tree Graphs: Multi-sweep method

 The above lemma can be used as a basis for convergence proofs of Algorithm~\ref{alg::MDP}.
 For example, a locally quadratic convergence statement for second order variants of Algorithm~\ref{alg::MDP} can be summarized as follows.

 \begin{theorem} Let us assume that the approximation functions in Algorithm~\ref{alg::MDP} satisfy $W_{i,k}(p) \geq \Omega_{i,k}(p)$.
-If Algorithm~\ref{alg::MDP} has order $q = 2$ and if all leaves are initialized in a local neighborhood of a regular minimizer $x^\star$ of~\eqref{eq::opt}, i.e., such that $y_i^\star$ is in a local neighborhood of $x_i^\star$ for all $i \in \mathcal L^\bullet$, then the iterates of Algorithm~\ref{alg::MDP} converge with locally quadratic convergence rate. \end{theorem}
+If the functions $F_i$ as well as the functions $W_{i,k}$ are all twice differentiable with Lipschitz continuous second derivatives, if Algorithm~\ref{alg::MDP} has order $q = 2$ and if all leaves are initialized in a local neighborhood of a regular minimizer $x^\star$ of~\eqref{eq::opt}; that is, such that $y_i^\star$ is in a local neighborhood of $x_i^\star$ for all $i \in \mathcal L^\bullet$, then the iterates of Algorithm~\ref{alg::MDP} converge with locally quadratic convergence rate. \end{theorem}